 Understanding electric charges and fields is fundamental to learning about electricity, electromagnetism, and how electric forces act at a distance—important for everything from electronics to physics research.

-Electric charges are present in many daily phenomena like static electricity, lightning, photocopiers, and electronic devices.
+Electric charges are present in many daily phenomena, like static electricity, lightning, photocopiers, and electronic devices.

-Many conceptual and numerical questions on Coulomb’s Law, electric field, and superposition principle are frequently asked in NEET and JEE exams.
+Many conceptual and numerical questions on Coulomb’s Law, electric field, and the superposition principle are frequently asked in NEET and JEE exams.

 Yes, at certain points due to symmetry or superposition of fields, the net electric field can be zero.